backdrop-contrib/content_moderation/README.txt

 ----
 1.1  Concepts

-Workbench Moderation adds arbitrary moderation states to Drupal core's "unpublished" and "published" node states, and affects the behavior of node revisions when nodes are published.
+Workbench Moderation adds arbitrary moderation states to Backdrop core's "unpublished" and "published" node states, and affects the behavior of node revisions when nodes are published.
 Moderation states are tracked per-revision;
 rather than moderating nodes, Workbench Moderation moderates revisions.